stubbscroll/evolve-script/readme.txt

 - copy/paste the contents of evolve.js to the console
 - comment out the desired reset type, press enter
 - wait until the script reaches the reset point, then perform the reset manually
-- playing manually while using the script is not recommended. holding the multiplier keys can multiply the script's actions and do unintended things
+- playing manually while the script is running is not recommended. holding the multiplier keys can multiply some of the script's actions and do unintended things
+- in warlord, don't enable/disable mech bays manually! the script uses disabling to store state during the spire climb. disabling mech bays will make the script enter a mode where it focuses on buying purifiers/ports/ base camps/more mech bays instead of just climbing the spire (the script enters this mode at around level 25-30 if it's deemed profitable)

 system requirements:
 - in the game, set debug mode on and preload tab content on
 - no tampermonkey/greasemonkey needed (or supported)
 - a somewhat recent browser that supports the Set data structure in javascript (probably not older than 2024)
+- script assumes some power grid priorities:
+  - matter replicator always lowest
+  - spire: mech bay > port > base camp

 progression requirements:
-- governors unlocked. only 1 task used so far (assign crates). mech constructor and mass ejector are going to be used when interstellar and spire are implemented
+- governors unlocked. task used: assign crates, mass ejector, mech constructor. mech constructor must be unlocked in order to do warlord and t5+
 - 25 steel from technophobe (script doesn't try to get steel)
 - some metaprogression (no idea how much). i haven't really tested on lower progression

 supports:
-- servants and skilled servants
+- servants and skilled servants (highly recommended to have at least a few)

 stuff that's supported:
 - balorg, uses combat to get titanium